eclectifyTutorials/YT_Tutorial_Pkg_Lottie/README.md

-# YT_Tutorial_Pkg_Lottie
+# Youtube Tutorial Code For Flutter Package *lottie*
-Code for the Youtube tutorial (https://youtu.be/x0a6_ILbvAk) on how to use the Flutter library lottie
+Code for the Youtube tutorial (https://youtu.be/2D8SBbTNKQE) on how to use the Flutter library lottie